faisaal99/width-adjuster/README.md

 ## What is it?

-`Width Adjuster` sets the width of a webpage to a specified amount and centers the website.
+`Width Adjuster` is a Chrome Web Extension that sets the width of a webpage to a specified amount and centers the website.

 ## Why does it exist?